King of the Zombies: Reception

 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called King of the Zombies "... utterly absurd and delightful".
 Bruce G. Hallenbeck, who wrote Comedy-Horror Films, said that the film's politically incorrect humor comes off as innocent due to Moreland's delivery.
+Tom Weaver, audio commentator for VCI Entertainment's "King of the Zombies" Blu-ray, pointed out that the zombies were incidental to the plot, but praised the comic relief of Mantan Moreland and the villainous performance of Henry Victor.

 Awards

 King of the Zombies was nominated for an Academy Award for Best Music (Music Score of a Dramatic Picture) (Edward Kay).

 Sequel

 Two years later, King of the Zombies was followed by a sequel, of sorts, called Revenge of the Zombies (1943) that included two of the original cast members.
 Mantan Moreland reprised his role as Jeff.
 Madame Sul-Te-Wan was cast as Mammy Beulah, the housekeeper.